fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 ### Background and Terminology

-Type providers "augment" a regular DLL reference.
+Type providers augment a regular DLL reference by adding a component into host design-time tooling.
 To use a type provider the programmer specifies a reference to a DLL (e.g. ``FSharp.Data.dll``), which contains an attribute that indicates there is an associated
-Type Provider Design Time Component (TPDTC, e.g. ``FSharp.Data.DesignTime.dll``) to also use.
-The TPDTC gets loaded into F#-aware host tools (i.e. compilers, editor addins and other tooling built using ``FSharp.Compiler.Service.dll``) at design-time.
+Type Provider Design Time Component (TPDTC, e.g. ``FSharp.Data.DesignTime.dll``) to also use at design-time.
+The TPDTC gets loaded into F#-aware host tools (i.e. compilers, editor addins and any other tooling built using ``FSharp.Compiler.Service.dll``) at design-time.
 That is, any referenced DLL processed by the F# compiler logi  may contain a [``TypeProviderAssembly(...)``](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/compilerservices.typeproviderassemblyattribute-class-%5Bfsharp%5D) attribute indicating the presense of an associated TPDTC.

 The host tooling then does F# analysis or compilation via requests to ``FSharp.Compiler.Service.dll``, which in turn